 - Transfer and degradation of permafrost-derived organic carbon along the land-river-ocean continuum;

-- the vulnerability of organic carbon in inundated permafrost soils (subsea permafrost),
+- Vulnerability of organic carbon and nitrogen in inundated permafrost soils (“subsea permafrost”) to degradation;

-- the effects of increasing plant productivity on organic matter decomposition in the seasonally thawed active layer of permafrost soils (priming effects), and
+- Effect of increasing plant productivity on organic matter decomposition in the seasonally thawed active layer of permafrost soils (“priming effect”);

 Latest scientific papers